We answer any questions you might have relating to Aesthetics Awards entry, judging, ceremony and sponsorship

 The Aesthetics Awards is recognised as the most prestigious and longest-serving awards ceremony of its kind in the UK.
 Established in 2011, the ceremony brings together the very best in medical aesthetics and is open to those new and established to celebrate the achievements of the past year.
 Our ethos is to endorse excellence in the medical aesthetic specialty, continually striving to improve best practice, regulation, and clinical outcomes.

-Below are the answers to common questions we get in relation to the Aesthetics Awards.
-Should you have further questions about entry, judging or the ceremony, please contact our team on 0203 096 1228 or email firstname.lastname@example.org.
+Below are the answers to common questions we get in relation to The Aesthetics Awards.
+Should you have further questions about entry, judging or the ceremony, please contact our team on 0203 096 1228 or email email@example.com.

 Whether you’ve been in the industry for 5 years or 25 years, we have a category for everyone at the Aesthetics Awards!
-The ceremony is designed to celebrate the hard work of everyone in our specialty, and provide you with the recognition your deserve.
+The ceremony is designed to celebrate the hard work of everyone in our specialty, and provide you with the recognition you deserve.
 Even if you don’t become a Winner, or receive Commendations or High Commendations, simply becoming a Finalist in this competitive industry is a huge achievement, and is something well respected by your peers, colleagues, clients, and patients.
 It will help to excel your business, providing your clients with assurance that you are top of your game, providing your staff satisfaction that they are working for a successful company, and it also allows you to have something to shout about to the press!

 The Aesthetics Awards is only open to practitioners and companies who are based or have a subsidiary in the UK and Ireland.
 If you are unsure if you are eligible to enter, please contact the team.

-No, entry to the Aesthetics Awards is completely free of charge!
+Entry to the Aesthetics Awards is completely

 The Aesthetics Awards has an in-depth entry process, so no practitioner or company can be ‘nominated’.
 In order to be considered as a Finalist for the Aesthetics Awards, every individual must submit an entry.
-You cannot submit an entry on someone else’s behalf, unless they are working for you or as your PR.
+You cannot submit an entry on someone else’s behalf, unless they are working for you or as your PR or similar representative.
 The only category that you can nominate someone for is The Aesthetics Award for Outstanding Achievement in Medical Aesthetics.
-If you would like to nominate a peer or colleague, email email@example.com explaining why they deserve to win.
+If you would like to nominate a peer or colleague, email firstname.lastname@example.org explaining why they deserve to win.

-Your Aesthetics Awards entry is completely confidential and will only be viewed by the judges of your specific category.
+Your Aesthetics Awards entry is completely confidential and will only be viewed by the Aesthetics team and judges of your specific category.
 Nobody will be able to access your application through our website.
 Please note that you will be asked to submit a summary of your entry that may be shared as part of the voting process on the Aesthetics website and in the journal if your entry is chosen as a Finalist.
-Those entering the result categories must also confirm they have permission to use the images for marketing purposes as these may be displayed at the Aesthetics Awards ceremony, on the Aesthetics Awards website, in the Aesthetics journal and Beyond Beauty consumer magazine, and across social media.
+Those entering the result categories must also confirm they have permission to use the images for marketing purposes as these may be displayed at the Aesthetics Awards ceremony, on the Aesthetics Awards website, in the Aesthetics journal and Beauty Uncovered consumer magazine, and across social media.

 There will be no opportunity to amend your entry once you have submitted your application online, unless you pay a £100 +VAT administration fee and this information is received before shortlisting has begun.
 If you need to amend your entry, please contact our team email@example.com.

 You may add relevant supplementary materials to your entry such as: videos, images, references, testimonials, statistics, references, patient surveys, and anything you feel is applicable to your entry.
 The supplementary materials should be relevant to the entry and mentioned in the relevant question it relates to.
 Supplementary materials that are deemed irrelevant by the judges or that provide extended answers to the questions will be discounted.
 Judges will not be expected to read pages upon pages of supplementary materials, so also ensure they are condensed, and remain relevant.

 Yes!
 As long as the category is applicable to you and you fulfil the criteria, you’re eligible to enter, so make sure you don’t restrict yourself to just one.
 You are unable to enter the same category twice.